45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 View of the Empire State Building from the Highline

-Speaking of Chelsea, if you happen to be in NYC on a Thursday night and love art, make your way down to the Chelsea Galleries!
-This was one of my favorite things to do as a broke fashion college student!
+Speaking of Chelsea, if you happen to be in the city on a Thursday night and love art, make your way down to the Chelsea Galleries!
+This was one of my favorite things New York City had to offer me when I was a broke fashion college student!

 Enjoy free wine, bites, and fantastic art around/after 6:30 PM!
 You can find the Chelsea Galleries between 10th and 11th Ave from 19th to 26th Street.
 You’re welcome for this very local NY’er gem of a spot!